-The licensed Library resources that allow text and data mining (TDM) have specific restrictions on TDM.
-Every resource is different; however, in all cases TDM rights are granted purely for non-commercial research purposes.
-If you have any questions about TDM, who owns data, or how you can use data from library resources (including reuse), please contact the Collection Development & Analysis Team.
-If you already have a TDM project in mind, please complete the request form.
+Our licenses resources are permitted for use by Monash University authorised users, which includes current faculty, staff, and students.
+Monash University's licensed resources that allow text and data mining (TDM) have specific restrictions on TDM activities.
+Every resource is different; however, in all cases TDM rights are granted purely for non-commercial research purposes, and are for the research, teaching, and learning at Monash University.
+If you are conducting a joint research project with external affiliates, please contact your relevant Faculty Liaison Librarian.
 If you agree to terms and conditions to access data, your use will be governed by those terms.
 Remember to keep a copy of your access rights and any permissions you obtain.

 Whether you are creating data, collecting data, or using existing datasets, most data will be protected by copyright and/or licensing rights.
 Publicly available online data are still protected by copyright and may require permission to harvest and republish.
 You will need to consider what limits data owners place on your use of their material and what restrictions govern your collection of data.
 For example, survey subjects own copyright in their answers while a researcher owns copyright in the questions.